IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/README.md

 ### `buildSrc/`

-Code used by the Gradle to sync the Gradle modules and build the app.
+Code used by Gradle to sync the Gradle modules and build the app.

 ### `gradle/`